mozziemozz/M365CallFlowVisualizer/README.md

 # Planned feature updates
 - Reflect if voicemail transcription or suppress system greeting is on
 - Display call queue and auto attendant language settings
-- Custom HEX color support for the mermaid diagram
+- Custom HEX color support for the mermaid diagram --> Implemented in V 2.3.0
 - Migrate from MSOnline to Microsoft Graph PowerShell

 These are planned changes.
 There is no ETA nor is it guaranteed that these features will ever be added.